Deereing History, Family Crest & Coats of Arms

 Early Origins of the Deereing family

 The surname Deereing was first found in Kent where the family claim descendancy from "Norman de Morinis, whose ancestor, Vitalis FitzOsbert, lived in the reign of Henry II.
 Norman de Morinis married the daughter of Deringus, descended from the Norman Fitz-Dering, Sheriff of this county in King Stephens' reign. "

 Derrington is a village west of the town of Stafford, in Staffordshire.
 The village dates back to the Domesday Book of 1086 when it was first listed as Dodintone and literally meant "estate associated with a man called Dod(d)a or Dud(d)a" from the Old English personal name + "-ing" + "tun."

 Early History of the Deereing family

 This web page shows only a small excerpt of our Deereing research.
-Another 103 words (7 lines of text) covering the years 1086, 1636, 1598, 1644, 1629, 1625, 1684, 1660, 1662, 1670, 1650, 1689, 1679, 1685, 1679, 1711 and 1711 are included under the topic Early Deereing History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1086, 1540, 1576, 1636, 1598, 1644, 1629, 1625, 1684, 1660, 1662, 1670, 1650, 1689, 1679, 1685, 1679, 1711 and 1711 are included under the topic Early Deereing History in all our PDF Extended History products and printed products wherever possible.

 Deereing Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Deereing include Dering, Deareing, Dearing, Deering, Derringer and many more.

 Early Notables of the Deereing family (pre 1700)